garethltm/obsibrain/sc900/Continuous Access Evaluation (CAE).md

 - a security feature where apps & Microsoft Entra constantly communicate to ensure user access is up-to-date & secure.
-If something changes, like a user's location or security concern arises, the system can quickly adjust or block access in near real-time, ensuring ploic
+If something changes, like a user's location or security concern arises, the system can quickly adjust or block access in near real-time, ensuring policies are always enforced